vacp2p/rfc/specs/waku/waku-rpc-api.md

 #### `waku_getFilterMessages`

-Retreives messages that match a filter criteria and were received after the last time this function was called.
+Retrieves messages that match a filter criteria and were received after the last time this function was called.

 ##### Parameters